desmos-labs/desmos/x/posts/spec/02-concepts.md

 This field contains the result of a single poll provided answer

 ###### Answer Index
 The Index of the answer inside the `ProvidedAnswer`s array.
-It is represented by a `uint32`.

 ###### Votes
 The number of votes received by an answer.
-It is represented by a `uint32`.

 ## User Answer
 The user answer represent an answer given by a user to a poll.

 #### Subspace ID
 The [subspace] ID indicates the ID of the Dapp where the user answer is hosted and lives.
-It is represented by a `uint64`.

 #### Section ID
 The [section] ID indicates the ID of the subspace's section where the user answer lives.
-It is represented by `uint32`.

 #### Post ID
 The [post](#Post) ID to which the user answer is linked.
-It is represented by a `uint64`.

 #### Poll ID
 The ID of the Poll being answered.

 #### Answer Indexes
 The indexes of the answers inside the `ProvideAnswer`s array.
-It is represented by an array of `uint32`.

 #### User
 The address of the user answering the poll.
-It is represented by a `string`.